-Pin Name Pin Type & Buffer Type Description PA7 / X1 IO ST / CMOS The functions of this pin can be: (1) Bit 7 of port A. It can be configured as digital input or two-state output, with pull-high / pull-low resistor.
+Pin Name Pin Type & Buffer Type Description PA7 / X1 IO ST / CMOS The functions of this pin can be: (1) Bit 7 of port A. It can be configured as digital input or two-state output, with pull-high resistor.
 (2) X1 is Crystal XIN(X1) when crystal oscillator is used.
 If this pin is used for crystal oscillator, bit 7 of padier register must be programmed "0" to avoid leakage current.
 This pin can be used to wake-up system during sleep mode; however, wake-up function is also disabled if bit 7 of padier register is "0".
-PA6 / X2 IO ST / CMOS The functions of this pin can be: (1) Bit 6 of port A. It can be configured as digital input or two-state output, with pull-high / pull-low resistor.
+PA6 / X2 IO ST / CMOS The functions of this pin can be: (1) Bit 6 of port A. It can be configured as digital input or two-state output, with pull-high resistor.
 (2) X2 is Crystal XOUT(X2) when crystal oscillator is used.
 If this pin is used for crystal oscillator, bit 6 of padier register must be programmed "0" to avoid leakage current.
 This pin can be used to wake-up system during sleep mode; however, wake-up function is also disabled if bit 6 of padier register is "0".
-PA5 / PRSTB IO ST / CMOS The functions of this pin can be: (1) Bit 5 of port A. It can be configured as digital input, two-state output with pull-high / pull-low resistor by software independently.
+PA5 / PRSTB / LPG2PWM IO (OD) ST / CMOS The functions of this pin can be: (1) Bit 5 of port A. It can be configured as digital input or open-drain output, with pull-high resistor.
 (2) Hardware reset.
-This pin can be used to wake-up system during sleep mode; however, wake-up function is also disabled if bit 5 of padier register is "0".
-PA4 / AD9 / CIN+ / CIN1- / COM3 / INT1 IO ST / CMOS / Analog The functions of this pin can be: (1) Bit 4 of port A. It can be configured as digital input, two-state output with pull-high / pull-low resistor by software independently.
+(3) Output of 11-bit PWM generator LPWMG2 This pin can be used to wake-up system during sleep mode; however, wake-up function is also disabled if bit 5 of padier register is "0".
+Please put 33Ω resistor in series to have high noise immunity when this pin is in input mode.
+PA4 / AD9 / CIN+ / CIN1- / INT1 / LPG1PWM IO ST / CMOS / Analog The functions of this pin can be: (1) Bit 4 of port A. It can be configured as digital input or two-state output, with pull-high resistor.
 (2) Channel 9 of ADC analog input.
-(3) Plus input source of comparator (4) Minus input source 1 of comparator (5) COM3 to provide (1/2 V{DD}) for LCD display (6) External interrupt line 1.
+(3) Plus, input source of comparator (4) Minus input source 1 of comparator (5) External interrupt line 1.
 It can be used as an external interrupt line 1.
 Both rising edge and falling edge are accepted to request interrupt service and configurable by register setting.
-When this pin is configured as analog input, please use bit 4 of register padier to disable the digital input to prevent current leakage.
+(6) Output of 11-bit PWM generator LPWMG1 When this pin is configured as analog input, please use bit 4 of register padier to disable the digital input to prevent current leakage.
 The bit 4 of padier register can be set to "0" to disable digital input; wake-up from power-down by toggling this pin is also disabled.